PistonDevelopers/Piston-Tutorials/sudoku/chp-03.md

 This reduces the number of draw calls to the GPU.

 Piston-Graphics is an immediate API, which means all rendering is decided on the fly.
-The disadvantage with this approach is that the bottleneck between the CPU and the GPU can limit how much stuff you can draw on the screen.
+The disadvantage with this approach is the bandwidth between the CPU and the GPU can limit how much stuff you can draw on the screen.
-The advantage with this approach is flexibility: You can decide what to draw for each frame, thereby creating animations and such.
+The advantage with this approach is flexibility:
+You can decide what to draw for each frame, without needing to keep track of state.

 Game developers focus on *bottlenecks* when optimizing applications, because that results the largest local gains in efficiency.
 For applications that do not use animations, there is less benefit in handling static buffers on the GPU, unless rendering is very expensive.
-This is because rendering is a *low frequency event* and performance optimizations that you implement are multiplied with a low number.
+This is because rendering on user input only is a low frequency event.
+Performance optimizations that you implement have less gains on average because they are multiplied with a low number.
 When you press hardware to its limits, the bottlenecks are more likely to occur in places with *high frequency events*.
-One smart way to optimize an application is often to reduce high frequency events into low frequency events, instead of focusing on micro-optimizing drawing routines.
+One smart way to optimize an application is to reduce high frequency events into low frequency events, instead of focusing on micro-optimizing drawing routines.

 1. Focus on the top-down approach to optimization.
 Observe and learn what the bottlenecks are.
 2. Preparing code for micro-optimization is often more important than doing the micro-optimization right away.
-3. Do micro-optimization when there is no large gains in large scale optimization.
+3. Do micro-optimization when there are no large gains in large scale optimization.

-The reason for this is because if you micro-optimize right away, it can be more difficult to recognize the architectural bottlenecks.
+If you micro-optimize right away, it can be more difficult to recognize the architectural bottlenecks.
 By optimizing code from top to bottom, you make sure that more potential efficiency gains are implemented.
 Piston-Graphics is not the fastest way to do 2D graphics,